 What if nobody believes me?
-Being disbelieved is very painful and is a form of Secondary Wounding (see below for a link).
+Being disbelieved is very painful.
 But people who can’t or won’t accept rape on a child are not really your problem.
 Please be aware that there are many people who will believe you.
 Engage a good therapist, and look to other survivors.

 Why didn’t anybody care?
 Am I really worthless?
 I mentioned above that some survivors as children were given over by their own parents to be raped – with participation, or cold indifference.
 If you were devalued so badly, my friend, it’s little wonder you question your worth.
 You should have been loved, cherished and protected, and you were not.
 But this doesn’t make you worthless.
 It is about everything from bad luck to criminal dereliction of what it means to be a parent.
 It was not about you – another child would have experienced exactly the same fate.
 I told about the oral rapes when I was very young; my mother simply said she didn’t want to hear about it.
 She was probably shocked, but that didn’t help me much – especially as she later said it was my fault.
 I learned that what happened to me didn’t matter, and that was indescribable.

 It will take time, support and grieving, but healing will overturn these messages.

 Surround yourself with as much beauty as possible, my friend – surviving child rape earns you that.